Maciek-cod/REVcalc/README.md

 - style.css file stores CSS code to describe the presentation of the document.

 Another folder inside Revcalc directory named *templates* contains all HTML files.
-In the models.py file there are all Django model classes.
+In the models.py file, there are all Django model classes.
 Views.py takes a web request and returns a web response.
 Urls.py file defines the mapping between URLs and views.
-Forms.py contains Django forms code i.e. Document Form used to upload a txt file.
+Forms.py contains Django forms code i.e. Document Form used to upload a text file.
 And the admin.py file is used to display my models in the Django admin panel.

 ### GUI

-Menu is defined in layout.html.
+The menu is defined in layout.html.
-Form to register new user is defined in register.html and uses 'register' function in views.py.
+Form to register a new user is defined in register.html and uses the 'register' function in views.py.
-Form to login is defined in login.html and uses 'login_view' function in views.py.
+Form to login is defined in login.html and uses the 'login_view' function in views.py.
 Form for uploading new txt file with transactions copied from monthly Revolut Statement is defined in load_data.html and uses 'load_data' function in views.py.
-List of documents uploaded so far is defined in load_data.html and uses 'load_data' function in views.py.
+The list of documents uploaded so far is defined in load_data.html and uses the 'load_data' function in views.py.
-Sell details of uploaded transactions so far is defined in my_transactions.html and uses 'my_transactions' function in views.py.
+Sell details of uploaded transactions so far are defined in my_transactions.html and uses the 'my_transactions' function in views.py.

 ## How to run the application

 1. Clone the code: `git clone https://github.com/Maciek-cod/Rev-calc.git`
-2. Open bash terminal at your local server and get into Revcalc directory.
+2. Open the bash terminal at your local server and get into Revcalc directory.
 3. Install virtual environment with `python3 -m venv myvenv` command for Linux and OS X, or `python -m venv myvenv` command for Windows.
-4. After installing virtual environment start it by typing `source myvenv/bin/activate` for Linux and OS X, or `myvenv\Scripts\activate` command for Windows.
+4. After installing the virtual environment start it by typing `source myvenv/bin/activate` for Linux and OS X, or `myvenv\Scripts\activate` command for Windows.
 5. Run `pip install -r requirements.txt` command.
 6. Then run command `python manage.py runserver`.
 7. Copy the url 'http://127.0.0.1:8000/' and open it in your local browser.